CSSAuditors/audit/site/blog/the-second-css-report-about-css-file-sizes-and-file-count.md

           | Cable (5Mbps)               | 0.16 secs   |
           | FIOS (20Mbps)               | 0.04 secs   |

-          Note: For testing, we set a maximum optimal time of 3 secs.

-      - description: |
-          Here we can see that anything faster than the Slow (780Kbs) Mobile 3G network meets the CSS reading criteria.
-          According to [Backlinko analysis](https://backlinko.com/page-speed-stats#load-time-and-compression-level), we can see that compression will not always achieve optimal and desired results.

-          We think 1 second is a lot just to load CSS.
-Do you want to make your user wait for a second until CSS loads?
-Users leave sites all the time.
-The main reasons why users leave sites [are](https://www.resourcetechniques.co.uk/news/seo/10-reasons-why-users-leave-your-website-in-10-seconds-101189).
-          In Google, Maile Ohye, states that:
-          > 2 seconds is the threshold for ecommerce website acceptability.
-At Google, we aim for under a half-second.
-          Half a second is fast, to put it in layman terms it’s close to blinking, while two seconds is shorter than one breath.
-This is what we must strive for when loading our sites.
+          Everything below slow 3G takes more than 3 seconds.
+[Backlinko's analysis](https://backlinko.com/page-speed-stats#load-time-and-compression-level) shows that not all compression is good, and it may not achieve optimal and desired results.
+Although that analysis is out of the scope of this article, it is worth noting that _“pages that compress 60%-80% of their files perform the worst”_.

+          Making users wait because of CSS shouldn't be an option.
+Users leave sites [for various reasons](https://www.resourcetechniques.co.uk/news/seo/10-reasons-why-users-leave-your-website-in-10-seconds-101189).
+The number one reason is slow loading.
   - title: |
       Data Usage and Cost
     list:
       - description: |
-          The average person used about 2.9GB of mobile data per month until early 2019.
-This was an increase of 34% compared to 2018.
-By the end of 2019, usage had increased by 22% and amounted to 3.6GB.
-This is data from [OFCOM’s Communication Market Report](https://www.ofcom.org.uk/__data/assets/pdf_file/0026/203759/cmr-2020.pdf) and does not include amounts for 2020.
-That won’t have been a representative year anyway given the coronavirus pandemic.
-But with the introduction of 5G, and the ever-increasing data demands of modern applications, we’d expect data use will be continuing to grow rapidly.

-          The average price of 1GB in the UK is $1.39, while in Germany it is $4.06 according to data from [cable.co.uk](https://www.cable.co.uk/mobiles/worldwide-data-pricing/).
-          According to these prices, in the UK if a user opens all Bundesliga sites, it will cost him $0.017 just to show him the CSS of those sites.
-For the Premier League it will be $0.018.
-The Germans will pay more, and will pay $0.05 for the CSS load of all Bundesliga sites, while it is $0.051 for the Premier League sites.
+          We thought it would be fun to use the collected data to discover how much the CSS code would cost in various countries.

+          For reference, we are going to use data from [Cable.co.uk site](https://www.cable.co.uk/mobiles/worldwide-data-pricing/).

+          Let’s focus on distinct regions of the world.
+Northern America has the most expensive data plans, with almost $15 per GB.
+Oceania, the Caribbean, Sub-Sarahan Africa, and South America follow with more than $5 per GB.
+Northern Africa, CIS (former USSR), and Asia (ex. near east) are the cheapest regions.

+          Now let’s assume that we want to visit every Bundesliga site, including the site of Bundesliga itself.
+That is around ~12MB of uncopressed CSS code.
+For users in Nothern America, that will cost around 15 cents.
+For users in Nothern Africa, that will cost about 3 cents.

+          Although these costs seem trivial, let’s use a different context here.
+12MB is 1.17% of the 1GB, which means that you users will spend 1% of their data plan to download CSS alone for these sites.
+We don’t think that is trivial.

           If you are interested in how much a site costs you in some countries, you can check it out at  [whatdoesmysitecost.com](https://whatdoesmysitecost.com/).
   - title: |
       Final Thoughts
     list:
       - description: |
-          We can see that CSS compression saved the load time of CSS itself, but that still doesn’t give us an answer to the question of why it is necessary to use excessive CSS for a Bundesliga or Premier League site.
-How much of that CSS is actually used?
-Has this huge CSS been created over the years?
-          We will try to answer these questions in the following reports.

-          We hope we've encouraged you to think about the size of your CSS code.
+          When thinking in kilobytes, it is easy to forget about costs and loading time.
+But every kilobytes counts.
+We should thrive to shave every single byte wherever possible.
+Since we are enthusiastic about CSS, we would be happy to see more developers take more care about CSS code itself.

           #RespectCSS
   - title: |